pgmorales76/codecademy/computer_science/loops/carlys_clippers/README.md

 Each index, in hairstyles, corresponds, to an associated index, in `prices`, and `last_week`.

-For example, the hairstyle "bouffant" has an associated price of 30 from the `prices` list, and was purchased 2 times, in the last week, as shown, in the `last_week` list.
+For example, the hairstyle, "bouffant", has an associated price, of $30, from the `prices` list, and was purchased 2 times, in the last week, as shown, in the `last_week` list.

-Each of these elements are in the first index, of their, respective, lists.
+Each, of these elements, are in the first index, of their, respective, lists.

 After leaving Carly's, you're gonna [walk in, to the party, like you're walkin onto a yacht](https://www.youtube.com/watch?v=j13oJajXx0M)!🤣